-Apart from the benign and malign division on the basic, there are many types of cancers categorized depending on body parts they appear on.
+Apart from the benign and malign division on the basic, there are many types of cancers categorized depending on the body parts they appear on.
 Still, ‘brain cancer’ is not a single type of cancer.
-It is a general category for there are many variations of brain cancer developing from different cells, having various growth speeds and affecting the body in a different manner.
+It is a general category for there are many variations of brain cancer developing from different cells, having various growth speeds, and affecting the body differently.
 To most common types of cancer belong to breast cancer, lung cancer, colon cancer, liver cancer, and stomach cancer, though others are also increasingly widespread due to many factors.

 Awareness is the key to prevention.
 People after a certain age are asked for screening in search of signs of cancer.
 For example, women are invited to make periodical check-ups for breast cancer, while men should consider regular tests for prostate cancer.

 The other step in prevention is limiting bad habits which may become causes, such as smoking, excessive drinking, and lack of physical activity.
-To ask yourself ‘how to prevent cancer?’ should be your first step towards to a healthy future by building healthier lifestyle included regular exercise and balanced diet consisting of better foods, whole grains, and vitamins.
+To ask yourself ‘How to prevent cancer?’ should be your first step towards a healthy future by building a healthier lifestyle including regular exercise and a balanced diet consisting of better foods, whole grains, and vitamins.

 Remember to inform your doctors about any abnormal symptoms – early diagnosis may save your life.

-• Cancer Surgery – by this surgery we understand a treatment where doctors remove the whole or the part of one’s cancer in order to eliminate it or stop/limit its growth.
+• Cancer Surgery – by this surgery we understand a treatment where doctors remove the whole or the part of one’s cancer to eliminate it or stop/limit its growth.

 • Chemotherapy – in chemotherapy treatment, doctors attempt to destroy damaged cells with the use of powerful drugs.